 More details about all the Committees of Directors are given in the CorporateGovernance Report.

 b) MEETINGS OF THE BOARD:

-During the year under review 6 Board meetings were held.
-For further details pleaserefer to the Report on Corporate Governance.
+During the year under review 5 (five) Board meetings were held.
+For further detailsplease refer to the Report on Corporate Governance.

 c) VIGIL MECHANISM:

-The Company has a Whistle Blower Policy to report genuine concerns or grievance.
-TheWhistle Blower Policy has been posted on the website of the Companyhttp://www.transpek.com/pdf/whistle-blower-policy.pdf
+The Company has established a Vigil Mechanism and a Whistle Blower Policy to reportgenuine concerns about unethical behaviour actual or suspected fraud or violation of codeof conduct details of which have been given in the Corporate Governance Report.
+TheWhistle Blower Policy has been posted on the website of the Company and can be accessed atlink -http://www.transpek.com/pdf/whistle-blower-policy.pdf.

 15. CHANGE IN THE NATURE OF BUSINESS: